SEND Information Report

 We aim to make admission into school and transmission to another school or department as smooth as possible.
 Before entry to school, children will be invited to come in and look round the school and talk to the receiving teacher and the Headteacher.
 For children with Special Needs, there may also be extra visits and, if needed, transitional books and photographs to welcome them.

 For children transferring to Secondary Education, visits are arranged once the receiving school has been allocated.
 Most children get at least 2 full days at their receiving school in the July prior to them starting in the September.
 For children with Special Needs the SENCo will liaise with the SENCos from the receiving schools to ensure that all information and documentation is passed on and that transition is as easy as possible for the pupil.
+We also set up extra transition activities as appropriate and each child will have an individual transition plan.

 Looked after children